foolishsailor/tds_test/README.md

 This would result in the following employees also being included as "active";

-1. Employees who have already left organzation - leave date in past
+1. Employees who have already left organization - leave date in past
-2. Employees who have start dates in the future, like new hires that have been entered in system but arent currently live
+2. Employees who have start dates in the future, like new hires that have been entered in system but aren't currently live

 #### route: /employees/active/suggested